ApiLogicServer/Docs/docs/DevOps-Containers-Deploy-Multi.md

 ## 6. Browse to the app

-To run the app, [https://classicmodels.azurewebsites.](https://classicmodels.azurewebsites).
+To run the app, [https://classicmodels.azurewebsites.](https://classicmodels.azurewebsites){:target="_blank" rel="noopener"}.

+You will need to wait a bit on the first run while the containers are loaded.
+Subsequent performance should be fine.